strogiyotec/krusty/README.md

 3. Configure it to use an url that points to the [frontend page](https://github.com/strogiyotec/krusty/blob/master/frontend/index.html) (Your server that returns this html page has to be configured with https , self signed certificate is good enough)
 4. Press Transactions button to send your portfolio into a Rust backend

+## How to use
+The frontend page provides two buttons, one to save all your stocks into the database and another one to get all your dividends

+## TODO
+1. [X] Implement dividends button
+2. [ ] Show YAHOO stats for each individual ticker